 Orienting Day and Night

-I know how overwhelming it can feel when you have a new baby.
-You may feel like you don’t know where to start when it comes to newborn sleep.
+There is a lot of baby sleep info out there!
+As a new mom with a brand new baby, you may feel like you don’t know where to start when it comes to newborn sleep.
 Well, I am here to help with that!
 When you bring your new baby home, orienting day and night is where you will want to start.
+You can start implementing this as early as day 1.

 When babies are born, they do not know when it is daytime and when it is nighttime.
 You may even realize your baby can sleep for hours during the day and is awake more often at night.
 This is very common in those first few weeks.